-Six advanced courses with three at the 300 level or higher and at least one from three of the following areas:
+Five advanced courses with at least two at the 300 level or higher and at least one from three of the following areas:

+American Government and Political Processes

+Comparative Politics

-American Government and Political Processes Comparative Politics International Politics and Foreign Policy Political Theory
+International Politics and Foreign Policy

+Political Theory

 Introductory courses and Political Ideologies should normally be completed by the end of the sophomore year.
 Research Methods should be taken in sophomore or junior years.
 Majors must maintain at least a 2.00 grade point average in political science courses to remain in good standing in the department.
-No more than one internship and no more than two courses taken outside the department will count toward the political science major.
-Internships will not count toward the 300 level or higher requirement.
+No more than one political science internship and no more than two courses taken outside the department will count toward the political science major.
+PSC 960 Internship will count as a 200 level course.
 Selected courses in philosophy, sociology, economics, and history are recommended for majors.
 Foreign language competency is strongly recommended.